W-Sho-Sugihara/RB139/study_questions.md

 some(bloc)
 ```

-33, What does the following code tell us about lambda's? (probably not assess on this but good to know)
+33, What does the following code tell us about lambda's? (probably not assessed on this but good to know)

 ```ruby
 bloc = lambda { p "hi" }